abdurrahmanshkh/myportfolio/README.md

 ## Contributing

 Contributions are welcome!
 If you have any suggestions or find any issues, please open an issue or create a pull request.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Contact

+For any inquiries, please reach out via the contact section on the [website](https://abdurrahmanshkh.pages.dev/#contact).

+---

+Thank you for visiting the repository!